mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Draw some signals with/without reflections.
 - What causes reflections?
 - What is impedance matching?
 Why do I care about it and when should it be used?
-- How does R, L, and C impact characteristic impendace?
+- How does R, L, and C impact characteristic impedance?
 How does that differ on a microstrip vs coax TL?
 - What is the difference and tradeoffs of series vs parallel termination?
 - What is the difference and tradeoffs of source vs sink termination/matching?